stevedatadog/katacoda-scenarios/dd101-npm/step3.md

 ![Screenshot of Customize panel for the Network flows table](./assets/network_customize_columns.png)

 Click the **RTT** column heading of the flow table to sort by round-trip time in descending order.
 Now do the same with the **Retransmits** column.
-You should see that the largest numbers occur between the `store-frontend` and `discounts-service` services.
+You should see that most of the largest numbers involve the `discounts-service`.

 NPM links to Application Performance Monitoring (APM) so you can look at the code traces associated with network flows.
 This is useful to dig deeper into applications when you're investigating interesting network metrics.